How to pay VCAT fees

 In person

-You can also pay by credit card at our other locations in Bundoora, Frankston and Oakleigh.
-We cannot accept payments by cash, cheque or money order at these three venues.
+You can also pay by credit card at our other venues in Bundoora, Frankston and Oakleigh.
+We cannot accept payments by cash or money order at these venues.

 By post

-• download and fill out the credit card payment form, or
+• download and fill out the Credit card payment form

-• make out a bank cheque, solicitor firm cheque or money order to the ‘Victorian Civil and Administrative Tribunal’.
-We don’t accept personal cheques.
+• make out a money order to the ‘Victorian Civil and Administrative Tribunal’.

 How do I pay my VCAT hearing fee?